The Wedding Game

 The Wedding Game is a 2009 romantic comedy film directed by Ekachai Uekrongtham, co-produced by MediaCorp Raintree Pictures (Singapore), Scorpio East Pictures (Singapore), Double Vision (Malaysia) and Speedy Productions (Malaysia) starring real life couple Fann Wong and Christopher Lee.The film centers on actors Jack Fang (Christopher) and Vikki Tse (Fann) who orchestrate a faux engagement to boost their showbiz careers.

 Plot

-Jack Fang (Christopher Lee) publicly proposes to Vikki Tse (Fann Wong) during the live telecast of a regional awards show.
+Jack Fang publicly proposes to Vikki Tse during the live telecast of a regional awards show.
 Surprised but happy, Vikki accepts.
-What the public doesn't know is that the entire love affair of these two famous celebrities, Jack and Vikki, is an elaborate and meticulously planned ruse designed by their ambitious managers, May (Alice Lau) and Tom (Blackie Chen), to trick the public into believing that they are getting married.
+What the public doesn't know is that the entire love affair of these two famous celebrities, Jack and Vikki, is an elaborate and meticulously planned ruse designed by their ambitious managers, May and Tom, to trick the public into believing that they are getting married.
 In reality, Jack has disliked Vikki from the first day they met and vice versa.
 Yet for fame and money from endorsements, these rival celebrities keep up with their “fake” marriage to increase their popularity.
 Just when everything starts going well, an incident rattles some of the fans and the media.
 There is now lingering doubt about the authenticity of this love match.
 They fall in love.